Curriculum Graph

 Goal: normalize the official curriculum into a clean, readable input.

-Guidelines: * Use plain text (no HTML). * Capture titles, outcomes, prerequisites, and scope. * Keep a clear link to the original source (URL or reference).
+- Keep a clear link to the original source (URL or reference).

 Step 1: Create a structured outline